shapeshed/jekyll.shapeshed.com/_posts/2008-04-17-reflecting_on_fowd_08.md

 ---
 layout: post
 title: Reflecting on FOWD '08
-excerpt: I attended the Future of Web Design Conference in London.
+description: I attended the Future of Web Design Conference in London.
 For me the conference did not deliver on ideas but did on meeting people.
 categories: [Opinion]
 ---
 ## Not far from home